Sharaal/screeps.com/develop/README.md

   - If there is nothing anymore to build
   - If there is nothing anymore to transfer energy (tower)
   - Maybe only if the storage have a minimum of energy

+- Automatically "claim" functionality:
+  - Activity "claim" which selects an adjoining room with a neutral controller and move to / claim it
+  - Role "claim" with condition only to build if the gcl is higher as the amount of own rooms including to count the creeps which are already on the way to claim and only if there is an adjoining room with a neutral controller
+  - Add the role to all room spawn level which have enough energy to build a creep with "claim" and "move" body parts